loda-lang/loda-programs/programs/oeis/list6.md

 * [A312948](http://oeis.org/A312948) ([L08 program](312/A312948.asm)): Coordination sequence Gal.5.66.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312950](http://oeis.org/A312950) ([L08 program](312/A312950.asm)): Coordination sequence Gal.6.151.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313025](http://oeis.org/A313025) ([L31 program](313/A313025.asm)): Coordination sequence Gal.5.65.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313026](http://oeis.org/A313026) ([L11 program](313/A313026.asm)): Coordination sequence Gal.5.54.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313045](http://oeis.org/A313045) ([L12 program](313/A313045.asm)): Coordination sequence Gal.6.258.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313051](http://oeis.org/A313051) ([L35 program](313/A313051.asm)): Coordination sequence Gal.3.33.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313053](http://oeis.org/A313053) ([L19 program](313/A313053.asm)): Coordination sequence Gal.5.114.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.